-Brian joined CRAE in the summer of 2022 on the ESRC Superior Perceptual Capacity Project, and now also works as our Communications and Engagement Officer.
+Brian joined CRAE in the summer of 2022 on the ESRC Superior Perceptual Capacity Project, and now works as our Communications and Engagement Officer.

 We know that many autistic people hear, see and feel more than the majority might.
 The Superior Perceptual Capacity Project is hunting for environments where all might thrive.
 This might be less about creating simple education or employment environments and more about making them the right kind of interesting.
 We also want to make sure that this kind of approach is helpful to all, by developing research tools with and for those with intellectual impairment, and by widening our thinking to see if superior perceptual capacity crops up elsewhere.